pjbartlein/REarthSysSci/markdown.md

 # Markdown and RMarkdown #

-This document is written in Markdown, which is a "lightweight" markup language (like HTML), that used a relatively simple syntax, and facilitates the transformation of human-readible text files into .html or .pdf documents.
+This document is written in Markdown, which is a "lightweight" markup language (like HTML), that uses a relatively simple syntax, and facilitates the transformation of human-readible text files into .html or .pdf documents.
 RMarkdown is a an R package, and a set of tools that are deeply embedded in RStudio that facilitates the construction of documents that combine text, R code and the output from the execution of that code, and that range in complexity from a single .html or .pdf file, to multi-page web sites, to books.

 RMarkdown thereby facilitates the concepts of "literate programming" [link](https://en.wikipedia.org/wiki/Literate_programming), and "reproducible research" [link](https://en.wikipedia.org/wiki/Reproducibility), which, in addition to explaining or documenting itself, also allows others (including an original investigator after some time has passed) to reproduce a data analysis or other research result.